 3. Determine the Conditions Under Which Your Beneficiaries Will Receive Money

 Those conditions are really up to you.
 The policy's proceeds can be paid out immediately to one or all of your heirs.
 Or they could receive monthly or annual distributions.
 You could dictate that beneficiaries receive money when they attain certain milestones.
 Typical life moments include graduating from college or getting married.
 Your trustee can be flexible and provide distributions when your beneficiary needs it most.

 4. Acquire a Life Insurance Policy

-The trustee will also oversee administrative duties such as notifying your beneficiaries of the fact that funds have been deposited into the trust by sending them a “Crummey Letter."
-The Trustees will wait a proscribed amount of time to see if the beneficiaries withdraw any money.
-When they don't, the trustee will send the premium payment to your life insurance company.
+The trustee will also oversee administrative duties such as notifying your beneficiaries that funds have been deposited into the trust by sending them a “Crummey Letter."
+The trustees will wait a specified time to see if the beneficiaries withdraw money.
+The trustee will send the premium payment to your life insurance company when they don't.

-The trustee may also need to file a gift tax return or, if your ILIT has earned income during the year, they may need to file a tax return.
+The trustee may also need to file a gift tax return.
+If your ILIT has earned income during the year, they might need to file an income tax return.

 What If I Don't Want to Keep the ILIT in Force Any Longer?

-There's nothing requiring you to continue making insurance payments.
-Depending on the kind of policy you have, your policy may lapse as soon as you miss your annual premium payment.
+Nothing requires you to continue making insurance payments.
+Depending on the policy, your coverage may lapse as soon as you miss your annual premium payment.
 Or, if your policy has cash value, those funds may be used to pay premiums until all the accumulated cash is exhausted.

-The one thing you cannot do is transfer a policy owned by an ILIT into your own name.
-If you think that you may need to do that someday, or if you want to access the policy's cash value, you should reconsider the ILIT as an estate planning tool.
+The one thing you cannot do is transfer a policy owned by an ILIT into your name.
+If you think you may need to do that someday or want to access the policy's cash value, consider whether the ILIT is a suitable estate planning tool for your situation.

 Will My ILIT Be Subject to Probate?